The Evidence

 - Upload the brief.
 If you have the original brief, upload it to the brand context section.
 It grounds the decode.

 - Edit the output.
 The decode is a starting point.
-Your strategic judgment refines it.
+Your strategic judgement refines it.
 Re-decoding after edits preserves your direction.

 Mode & Access